 Numerous factors go into determining your car insurance rate.
 In addition to the type and amount of coverage, agents consider your credit score, age, driving record, and sex, as well as historic risk factors associated with drivers.
 If you are considered too much of a risk, some insurance companies may not sell you a policy.

-The state you live in also affects the cost of car insurance.
-The Insurance Information Institute says that New Jersey, New York, Louisiana, and Michigan have the costliest car insurance rates while Vermont, Indiana, Wyoming, Wisconsin, and North Carolina have the least expensive rates.
+The state you live in can also affect the cost of car insurance.
+The Insurance Information Institute found that drivers in Idaho, Iowa, North Dakota, and South Dakota pay the least for car insurance, while drivers in New Jersey, Louisiana, New York, and Michigan pay the highest car insurance rates.